 Americans were paying more for their tires.
 Even tires from China cost consumers as much as 26 percent more than before the tariffs were enacted.
 Of course, the penalties on U.S. chicken parts had detrimental effects as well, costing us a whopping $1 billion.

-To better understand the concept of trade wars, let’s delve in some FAQs.
+To better understand the concepts surrounding these economic battles, let’s look some FAQs.